darkangel-ua/hammer/README.md

     setup-warehouse libs : "https://dl.bintray.com/darkangel-ua/hammer" ;

 This line will add a batch of Boost libraries plus some others.
-Because hammer uses external tools to download and unpack packages there is some additional dependencies you need to be able to use it:
+Because hammer use external tools to download and unpack packages there is some additional dependencies you need, to be able to use it:

 * **Linux**: tar, bunzip2, curl - probably **every** Linux distributions has installed by default.
 * **Windows**: Same here - tar.exe, bunzip2.exe and curl.exe.
 You need to download and put them (+dependencies) in a PATH.
 They can be downloaded from: